-Should you buy the Fitbit Sense or the Samsung Galaxy Watch 3?
+Fitbit Sense vs. Samsung Galaxy Watch 3: Which should you buy?

 The Fitbit Sense might look familiar, and that's because it is almost a mirror image of the Versa watches.
 You'll have the Fitbit signature squircle design plus some important upgrades that enhance the look and feel of this device.
 For one, the case on this smartwatch is made of aerospace-grade aluminum and stainless steel.
 The design is also different from The Versa models because it has a biosensor core that gives off that polished, high-tech appearance.
 There is only one size and case option for the Fitbit Sense.

-While it looks like other models the company offers, this model uses the new infinity bands.
-Fitbit states that this improved design will provide users with superior comfort and flexibility.
-It has a quick-release attachment system that is easy to use.
-It's no longer a giant headache when you go to switch out your bands.
-It's worth mentioning that any previous Versa bands you might own won't work with this new band system.
+While the Fitbit Sense has a familiar look and feel, this model uses the company's new infinity band system.
+This means it'll be easy for you to find a replacement Fitbit Sense bands when the time comes.
+Fitbit states that the improved design will provide users with superior comfort and flexibility.
+It has a quick-release attachment system that is much easier to use this time around.
+However, it's worth mentioning that any previous Versa bands you might own won't work with this new band system.

 |Fitbit Sense